Cuesta College, San Luis Obispo, CA

 Solution and grading rubric:

 As (p), but argument indirectly, weakly, or only by definition supports the statement to be proven, or has minor inconsistencies or loopholes.
-Two of the three arguments in (p) are correct and complete.
+May have incorrect or missing cable lever arm.

 Irrelevant discussion/effectively blank.